istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 $ curl -s "http://${GATEWAY_URL}/hello" | grep -o "Hello"
 {{< /text >}}

-**Congratulations!** You successfully installed an external control plane that manages services running in the remote cluster!
+**Congratulations!** You successfully installed an external control plane and used it to manage services running in a remote cluster!